GaneshJadhavOnGitHub/CSharpProjectYouTubeToMP3/README.md

    Runtime Version:-  v2.0.50727

-   NReco Video Converter component for C#.NET (wrapper for ffmpeg - Fast Forward mpeg command line tool).
+   NReco Video Converter component for C#.NET [wrapper for ffmpeg (Fast Forward mpeg) command line tool].
-   Used to encodes the downloaded audio stream to MP3 with 128 KBPS Bitrate and extract video thumbnail.
+   Used to encodes the downloaded audio stream to MP3 with 128 KBPS Bitrate.

 2. Gress
    Version:-  1.2.0.0